csteach/notes/488/extras/2018/Readme.md

-### Notes - 488 - Extras - 2018
+### Notes - Extras

-A collection of extra notes for COMP 488.
+This repository is a collection of extra notes and tutorials developed for COMP 488.